 Originally, companies created VPNs to protect their communications from industrial espionage.
 Because there are increasingly simple ways to intercept data travelling to a network.
 Have you heard of MAC spoofing and Firesheep for example?
 Two solutions to hack information.

-That’s why a VPN offers an encrypted connection from point A to point B. A VPN uses an encrypted data transmission and a tunnelling system to securely route the data between these two points.
+That’s why a VPN offers an encrypted connection from point A to point B. A VPN client uses an encrypted data transmission and a tunneling system to securely route the data between these two points.
 Back and forth.
 As a result, your data is encrypted and protected.
+It’s almost like that secret tunnel at the back of your castle that leads you safely away through the secret mountain passage, and only you and your fellow knights know about it.
+VPN explained yet?

 VPN and privacy

 Security sounds good, right?
 What about privacy?
-Good news: a VPN also means a better privacy!
-Indeed, the VPN replaces your IP address with the IP address from the server where you are connected.
-And you can connect to any server of the VPN provider.
+Good news: a VPN also means better privacy!
+Besides, security and privacy typically come hand in hand anyways.
+Now indeed, the VPN replaces the IP address of your internet connection with the IP address from the server where you are connected.
+And you can connect to any server that the VPN provider has for you to choose from.
 Therefore, you can have several different IP addresses.
-For instance, you may live in London and appear to be in New York with the help of the VPN.
-So what is a vpn and what is it used for, privacy is certainly one of the main things.
+For instance, you may live in London and appear to be in New York with the help of the VPN (or vice versa).
+So at least when somebody asks you what exactly is a VPN and what is it used for, you can mention that privacy is certainly one of the main reasons as to why they are highly sought after.

 VPN and censorship (geo-restricted content)

 And it is the same thing the other way round.
-If you are on a trip in China, with a VPN you can watch UK Netflix from abroad or watch the BBC iPlayer.
+If you are on a trip to China, with a VPN you can watch UK Netflix from abroad or watch the BBC iPlayer.
 Furthermore, you can unblock content and get access to censored websites like Facebook or Twitter.
-So that answers the question - VPN connection what is it?
+So, really, no matter how you look at it and no matter how you intend on using it, you can see how beneficial it would be to your online activity by having a vpn client.
+With all that being said, it should pretty much answer the question – what is VPN client and what is VPN program

 VPN Service what is it: the protocols

-Several protocols are available today.
+Several protocols are available today for secure tunnels.
 The most common ones are:

-- PPTP: one of the first protocols (approximately since Windows 95)
+- PPTP: one of the first point-to-point tunneling protocols (approx. since Windows 95)

 - L2TP/IPsec: one of the most secure protocols with a tunnel